chsiddhardha2030-cyber/Graded-Lab-Assignment/Question-1/README.md

 Explanation:
 This command lists all files and directories in the current location using long format, showing permissions, ownership, size, and timestamps.

+3. Learning the Tools

+Command:
+man mkdir

+Useful Option Identified:
+-p

+Explanation:
+The -p option allows creation of parent directories as needed and prevents errors if the directory already exists.